 Applying to a Research Ethics Committee

-Last updated on 27 Oct 2022
+Last updated on 28 Apr 2026

 Whether you are following the HRA Approval or REC-only route, the following steps apply:

-1. Complete a research application form on the Integrated Research Application System (IRAS)
+1. Complete a research application form on the Integrated Research Application System (IRAS).

 Guidance on completing the form is available on the IRAS site.

-1. Prepare your study documents
+1. Prepare your study documents.

-2. Book your application in through the Online Booking Service
+2. Book your application in through the Online Booking Service.

-3. E-submit your applications in IRAS
+3. E-submit your applications in IRAS.

-The following information describes the ethical review process - depending on your study, this may form part of your overall HRA Approval or may be a stand-alone process for studies which require ethical review only.
-To help you understand what your study needs, visit the What approvals and decisions do I need? page.
+The following information describes the ethical review process.
+Depending on your study, this may form part of your overall HRA Approval or may be a standalone process for studies which require ethical review only.
+To help you understand what your study needs, visit the what approvals and decisions do I need? page.

 Phase 1 studies in healthy volunteers may be booked through the Online Booking Service or direct with your preferred REC, which is recognised to review this type of research.
-‘Recognised’ RECs are recognised by the United Kingdom Ethics Committee Authority (UKECA) for the review of Clinical Trials of Investigational Medicinal Products (CTIMPs), in accordance with The Medicines for Human Use (Clinical Trials) Regulations 2004.
+‘Recognised’ RECs are recognised by the United Kingdom Ethics Committee Authority (UKECA) for the review of Clinical Trials of Investigational Medicinal Products (CTIMPs), in accordance with The Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025.

 If you’re making a CTIMP application, please check our dedicated page for the booking and submission process.